 6. Apply the Paint

-Start by using a paintbrush on the trim work and details of the door.
-After that, paint the rest of the door with a paintbrush or a roller from the top down.
-You must allow the door to dry completely before applying a second coat.
+Start by using the angled paintbrush on the trim and details of the door.
+Then paint the rest of the door with a paintbrush or roller from the top to bottom.
+Use painter’s tape to separate different areas while they dry.

-View Our Entry Doors
+Browse Our Entry Doors

 Are you noticing that your door may be too old, chipped or cracked to restore with a new coat of paint?
 Is your door just not matching the style you want?
 If it’s time for a new entry door, Quality Overhead Door can help.
 We are a family-owned-and-operated business, and our goal is to help you find a door that looks great and keeps your home secure.
 Browse our wide selection of entry doors today to get started.

 - Should You Paint or Stain Your Front Door

 - Small Home Improvements Pack a Big Punch